AdobeDocs/commerce-admin.en/help/catalog/product-create-bundle.md

 ## Step 5: Add the bundle items

-The Bundle Items section is used to add items to a Bundle product type and to edit the current selection of items.
+The _[!UICONTROL Bundle Items]_ section is used to add items to a Bundle product type and to edit the current selection of items.

 ![Bundle items defined for a product](./assets/product-bundle-items-ball.png)<!-- zoom -->

-1. Scroll down to the _Bundle Items_ section and set **Ship Bundle Items** to one of the following:
+1. Scroll down to the _Bundle Items_ section and set **[!UICONTROL Ship Bundle Items]** to one of the following:

    - `Separately`
    - `Together`